nelsonramirezs/odoo_pos_addons/pos_l10n_ar_identification/README.md

 Odoo V14

-Add fields Responsability Id and Doccument for Argentinian
+Add fields Responsability ID and Document Number to Customer for Argentinian
 =====================
 POS Fuelds